kan01234/design-patterns/mediator-pattern/README.md

 # mediator-pattern
-Project of eample of mediator pattern implement by Java.
+Project of example of mediator pattern implement by Java.

 ## What is mediator pattern
 - define object that encapsulates set of interaction bewteen other objects.